venantius/ultra/README.md

 starting to look a little unwieldy.

 At some point I realized I was up to my neck in alligators and that it was time to push things into a standalone repository.

+## What's your problem with emacs?

+I don't have one - I just don't use it.
+That having been said, most of Ultra's features already exist in one form or another in emacs, and emacs' middleware tends to override Ultra's.

 ## Special Thanks